LynnH.com, home of ColorJoy Knitting and Lynn DT Hershberger ColorJoy, Art as an everyday attitude.

 A Quick Shrimp-Pasta Recipe

-When we got home I made myself a seond meal of the day, which was shrimp, green frozen peas, waterchestnuts and rotini pasta.
+When we got home I made myself a second meal of the day, which was shrimp, green frozen peas, water chestnuts and rotini rice pasta.
 Very nice.
 It was easy, I boiled everything in one pot.
 Here’s how I did it:

 1. Boil water, and while waiting for the boil start thawing fully-cooked frozen shrimp under cool running water, removing tails.